Our Basic Money Rates

 • you may bring your dog (dog paradise out here).
 Please talk with us about it before you come.

-• be conserving of water and electricity.
+• help us conserve water and electricity.

 Barter